 Our primary uses of capital are, and we expect will continue to be, research and development services, compensation and related expenses and general overhead costs.
-We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-Following the closing of our IPO, we expect to incur additional costs associated with operating as a public company.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future, including additional costs associated with operating as a public company.

-Based on our current operating plan, we believe that our existing cash and cash equivalents, will be sufficient to fund our operations and capital expenses through at least the next twelve months.
+Based on our current operating plan, we believe that our existing cash and cash equivalents, will be sufficient to fund our operations and capital expenses through at least 2026.
 However, we have based this estimate on assumptions that may prove to be wrong, and we could exhaust our capital resources sooner than we expect.